ABOUT

 Born; 1991

-Since then, Georgia's work has been seen in Good Housekeeping & InStyle magazine’s and a selection of her prints are stocked in John Lewis.
-She regularly exhibits through multiple UK galleries and at renowned art fairs, such as; The Affordable Art Fair (London), Manchester Art Fair & Surrey Contemporary Art Fair.
-She had her first solo exhibition of 40 paintings at Cambridge Contemporary Art in 2023, where she was invited to do a painting demonstration in the gallery and featured in ‘The Cambridge Critique’.
-To see more press interviews and features click here
+Since then Georgia's work has been seen in Good Housekeeping & InStyle magazine’s and a selection of her prints are stocked in John Lewis.
+She regularly exhibits through a number of respected UK galleries, works with interior designers and shows at renowned art fairs.
+Including; The Affordable Art Fair (London), Manchester Art Fair & Surrey Contemporary Art Fair.
+She had her first solo exhibition of 40 paintings at Cambridge Contemporary Art in 2023, where after a painting demonstration in the gallery, her work was featured in ‘The Cambridge Critique’.
+Her next solo exhibition is scheduled for October 2026.
+To see more press interviews click here

-Georgia has built a loyal following in a short time, selling over 150 painting’s so far.
-Her large scale works (currently as big as 200x200cm) make beautiful statements and hang in client homes and office boardrooms.
+Georgia has built a loyal following in a short time, her large scale works have made beautiful statements in client homes and office boardrooms.

-To see full exhibition & awards click here.
+To see a full list of exhibition & awards click here.

 PROCESS